In Short

 - branding;

-- business name; and
+- business model; and

 These aspects of your business are all part of your intellectual property (IP).
 Your IP defines your business and your brand.
+It is the single most valuable asset to you as a franchisor.

 - business name;